chonsukp/chonsukp/README.md

 ### About me:
 *   📍  Based in Bisbane
-*   🎓  Recent Design Graduate at the Queensland University of Technology
+*   🎓  Design Graduate at the Queensland University of Technology

 ---